 Understanding the Genetic Testing for Cancer Cost

-The cost of genetic testing for cancer depends on various factors such as the type of test, the genes being analyzed, and where the test is being conducted.
+The Genetic testing for cancer cost depends on various factors such as the type of test, the genes being analyzed, and where the test is being conducted.
 Costs can vary significantly:

 The price should not deter individuals who may benefit from testing, as the long-term benefits far outweigh the upfront costs.